mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The wait activity documentation page has been improved with additional information and best practices related to the global timeout and re-entrance usage.
 [Read more](../building-journeys/wait-activity.md)
 * The page on entry management has been improved.
 [Read more](../building-journeys/entry-management.md)
 * Additional information has been added about the throttling rate in the Read audience activity documentation.
 [Read more](../building-journeys/read-audience.md)
+* Additional information has been added about retries.
+[Read more](../start/guardrails.md#general-actions-g)
 * The **Implement personalization consent** section has been updated to describe how to manually enforce personalization consent in campaigns: you can use the segment rule builder to create an audience containing opt-out profiles or add a split activity to a composition workflow.
 [Read more](../privacy/opt-out.md#opt-out-expression-editor)

 ## June 2023 {#june-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] June '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
+* Information has been added about the discard rate ratio in the Journeys overview screen.
+[Read more](../building-journeys/journey-gs.md#journey-access)
+* A note has been added with the steps to follow if you modify your schema with new enumeration values after creating an event [Read more](../event/about-creating.md)
+* A recommendation has been added to use journeyVersionID instead of journeyVersionName when querying journeys.
+[Read more](../reports/sharing-common-fields.md#journeyversionid-field)
 * Additional examples on the evaluation criteria order have been added to the **Create decisions** section to illustrate cases where multiple criteria and multiple decision scopes are used.
 [Read more](../offers/offer-activities/create-offer-activities.md#evaluation-criteria-order)
 * Decision Management documentation has been clarified with a note specifying that the use of Object Level Access Control is not available for dynamic collections.
 [Read more](../offers/offer-library/creating-collections.md)